 Audible is one of the most well-known audiobook providers.
 It allows you to simply purchase a book directly or subscribe to its service for discounts and free monthly book downloads.
 Their library is connected to Amazon, giving you access to thousands of books.
 Two other apps to look into are OverDrive and Hoopla, both of which give you access to audiobooks that you can check out with a library card from your local library.
-These two apps are free and borrowing books from your local library is probably free as well, but you are limited to what’s available at your library and may have to wait if something is “checked out.”
-You’ll also need to verify whether your library supports either of these apps, but they’re definitely worth looking into.
-Almost all popular books both current and classic are produced in audiobook versions.
+These two apps are free and borrowing books from your local library is probably free as well.
+You may be limited to what’s available at your library and may have to wait if something is “checked out,” however.
+You’ll also need to verify whether your library supports either of these apps, but they’re useful to look into.
+Almost all popular books both current and classic are produced as audiobook versions.
 No matter what genre or author you like to read, you are likely to find it available in this format.

 When you need something to freshen up your routine and help you keep moving, give podcasts or audiobooks a try.
 If you find one you really like, consider saving it to only listen to while you walk.
 That’ll help make you even more motivated to lace up those shoes and get your 10,000 steps (or whatever your goal may be) every day!